capactio/capact/docs/investigation/multi-cluster/README.md

 ### Kubernetes TypeInstance

 Currently, we inject the `cap.type.containerization.kubernetes.kubeconfig`.
 This simply can be changed to `cap.core.type.platform.kubernetes`.
-All consequences described [here](#consequences) applies.

 In this scenario we only inject a given TypeInstance.
 It's up to Content Developer to consume it and use.